cssmillie/ulcerative_colitis/README.md

 4. Download Seurat objects for discovery cohort (download into the "ulcerative_colitis" GitHub directory): https://www.dropbox.com/sh/4t8p89kbw4miy8x/AAAogGRGtmgakzl3ApZzHrCsa?dl=0

+The files you need are:

 - train.Epi.seur.rds
 - train.Fib.seur.rds
 - train.Imm.seur.rds

+5. After everything has been downloaded into the same directory ("ulcerative_colitis"), you can follow the code example in the "run.r" script.